gabrielfalcao/HTTPretty/README.md

 # In a nutshell

-Once upon a time a python developer wanted to use a RESTful api, everything was fine but until the day he needed to test the code that hits the RESTful API: what if the API server is down?
+Once upon a time a python developer wanted to use a RESTful api, everything was fine but until the day they needed to test the code that hits the RESTful API: what if the API server is down?
 What if its content has changed ?